v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 5. In the **Microsoft Teams admin center**, in the left-hand navigation pane, select **Meetings** to expand the **Meetings** group.
 In this group, select **Meeting policies**.

-6. In the **Meeting policies** window, scroll down to the list of meeting policies and select **Global (Org-wide default)**.
+6. In the **Meeting policies** window, in the list of policies, select **Global (Org-wide default)**.

-7. In the **Global** window that appears, under the **General** section, review each setting.
+7. In the **Global (Org-wide default)** window that appears, under the **General** section, review each setting.
 All settings in this section should be turned **On**.

 8. Under the **Recording & transcription** section, review each setting.
-Select the **Allow transcription** toggle switch to turn it **On**.
+Select the **Transcription** toggle switch to turn it **On**.

 9. Under the **Content Sharing** section, review each setting and make the following changes:

 	Set the **Screen sharing mode** to **Single application**.
-	Set the **Allow an external participant to give or request control** setting to **On**.
+	Set the **External participants can give or request control** setting to **On**.

-10. Under the **Participants &amp; guests** section, review each setting.
+10. Under the **Participants & guests** section, review each setting.

-	Because Adatum has had issues in the past with non-invited external users dialing into meetings, you have been asked to verify the **Allow dial-in users to bypass the lobby** option is set to **Off**; if this option is turned On, then change it to Off.
+	Because Adatum has had issues in the past with non-invited external users dialing into meetings, you have been asked to verify the **Dial-in users can bypass the lobby** option is set to **Off**; if this option is turned On, then change it to Off.
 This setting controls whether people who dial in by phone will automatically join the meeting or must wait in the lobby until they are admitted to the call.

-	Because the **Automatically admit people** setting is set to **Everyone in your organization**, anyone who dials-in will wait in the lobby until admitted; this includes both Adatum and non-Adatum participants.
+	Because the **Automatically admit people** setting is set to **People in my organization and guests**, anyone from outside Adatum who is not a guest to a meeting will wait in the lobby until admitted.
 You may decide to turn this setting **On** if it proves to be problematic in practice, but for now, you want to begin with this level of control.

 11. Scroll to the bottom of the page and select **Save**.